ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 {% raw %}<h2 class="main-heading">Subscribe to our Newsletter</h2>
 {% endraw %}[/sourcecode]

-Now it’s time to implement our subscription form.
-As we discussed, we need a server where we can submit our form data.

 Using the documentation for [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}), add a form below your new header that matches the following specifications:

 The form should: